 Elastic Band Exercises

 Hip stability and strength are key aspects of having the overall mobility to avoid falls.
-So, it’s a great idea to find exercises that focus on the hips.
+So, it’s a great idea to find fall risk exercises that focus on the hips.
 As part of its fall prevention program, IDEA Health & Fitness Association provides a section with step-by-step instructions on how to use an elastic band to work your hips.
 In this part of the program, you’ll strengthen your hips through hip flexion, hip abduction, hip extension, and hip adduction exercises.

 Believe it or not, weightlifting is good for seniors.
 Weightlifting can help seniors with their balance and movement control.
 By strengthening muscle groups, seniors can maintain their independence and reduce their chance of falling.